GiDeBus/CSC-120/chapter-8/groupProject/README.md

 [x] - Prompt the user on the number of questions they want to have in the quiz.
 Validate input.

-[] - The program will create the appropriate number of questions to check the user's
+[x] - The program will create the appropriate number of questions to check the user's
       knowledge in addition/subtraction/multiplication/division/modulo.

-[] - The kind of question to be asked is random.
+[x] - The kind of question to be asked is random.

-[] - The operands are also random (the operands will be between 1 and 99).
+[x] - The operands are also random (the operands will be between 1 and 99).

-[] - The operator depending on the menu selection, is random.
+[x] - The operator depending on the menu selection, is random.

-[] - Pay attention to the formatting of the questions when asked.
+[x] - Pay attention to the formatting of the questions when asked.
 The user needs to type the answer.
 Validate all  input

-[] - He/she has two attempts.
+[x] - He/she has two attempts.

-[] - If he/she gets the answer on the second attempt. he/she gets partial credit for the question.
+[x] - If he/she gets the answer on the second attempt. he/she gets partial credit for the question.

-[] - If the second attempt is incorrect the program provides the correct answer.
+[x] - If the second attempt is incorrect the program provides the correct answer.

-[] - Clear the screen between the new menu loads. use the system("cls") to clear the screen.( Windows only) Feel free to use the to_string() function to convert a value into a string.
+[x] - Clear the screen between the new menu loads. use the system("cls") to clear the screen.( Windows only) Feel free to use the to_string() function to convert a value into a string.

-[] - Validate all input.
+[x] - Validate all input.
 You should keep asking the user for correct input until a valid one is given.

-[] - When you finish all the questions, ask the user if they want to run the program again.
+[x] - When you finish all the questions, ask the user if they want to run the program again.
 Validate all input.

-[] - If yes, Validate all input and load the menu again.
+[x] - If yes, Validate all input and load the menu again.

-[] - if No, Exit the program with an appropriate message.
+[x] - if No, Exit the program with an appropriate message.

-[] - If you select quit from the menu, Exit the program with an appropriate message.
+[x] - If you select quit from the menu, Exit the program with an appropriate message.

-[] - At the end of the quiz (s), provide a report about the user's performance
+[x] - At the end of the quiz (s), provide a report about the user's performance
     (number of correct answers, number of partially correct answers - i.e., second attempt, the total number of questions asked, and the score as a percentage.

-[] - Make sure to store the report on a txt file called Report.txt.
+[x] - Make sure to store the report on a txt file called Report.txt.
-[] - Do not forget to make sure you use correct grammar in your output.
+[x] - Do not forget to make sure you use correct grammar in your output.

-[] - Submit .cpp and report.txt file
+[x] - Submit .cpp and report.txt file